Dossiers on over two dozen countries – governance of religious diversity; state-religion relations; religiously inspired

 - MENA Region: Lebanon, Turkey, Egypt, Morocco, Tunisia

-- South & Southeast Asia: India, Indonesia, Malaysia
+- South & Southeast Asia: Bangladesh, India, Indonesia, Malaysia, Pakistan

 - The Asia-Pacific Region: Australia

 Click thumbnails below to view documents, “download” to save them

 These dossiers critically review the way religion and religious diversity are governed in select countries of Europe, Asia, the MENA region and Canada.
 They examine state-religion relations (including secularism), highlight cases of religiously inspired radicalisation, and draw attention to vital forms of resilience.

 - Our Profiles are 6-page sketches of religious affiliation, religious freedom, state-religion relations and religiously inspired radicalisation in a given country.

 - Our Reports elaborate on the above, offering much more detail and analysis.